 Dance Team: Students learn ballet, tap, jazz, hip hop and other forms of modern dance, and design routines that they perform at games, pep rallies, and other school functions.
+Membership by selection.

 Field Band: The field band performs at school football games and pep rallies.
 Open membership but instrumental music experience needed.

 French Club: Students help to promote the French language through fundraising events as well as small workshops and field trips.
 Members assist with Open House, French Club Bingo, tutoring sessions, and the French Trip to Quebec City.

 Green & White Society: Students are invited to join this special class that focuses on leadership skills that help the member become student ambassadors.
 Students represent Camden Catholic at high school nights, during guest days, visits to local grammar schools, and at Open House.
+Membership by selection.

 Jazz Band: Saxophone, trombone, trumpet, flute, clarinet, guitar and other horn and rhythm section musicians improve their talents and perform at Open House, concerts and other school events.

 Link Crew: Link Crew is a national orientation program.
 Junior and senior Link Crew leaders at Camden Catholic High School serve as mentors to the freshmen.
 The leaders work with the faculty moderator to help the freshmen become familiar with CCHS, its tradition of excellence, and to help them recognize that teamwork can help them overcome challenges.
+Membership by selection.

 Liturgical Choir and Musicians: Students have the opportunity to share their vocal and musical talents with their classmates and teachers through liturgical celebrations at scheduled school Mass, and at special events such as the Junior Ring Mass, Journey to Bethlehem, Living Stations of the Cross, and Baccalaureate.
 Open to choir students and those interested in serving as a music minister.